-Sometimes at bedtime, I realize the whole day went by without having a chance to really talk to my kiddo or play together.
+At the end of a long, busy day, you may realize the whole day went by without having a chance to really talk to your kiddo or play together.

-I feel like my best self as a parent when I’ve connected with my boys in some way—but a lot of times, the day gets so hectic it just doesn’t happen.
-As parents, we have so many responsibilities, it’s easy to get in a rut and forget to have any FUN!
+Lots of folks feel most on top of their parenting game after they’ve reconnected with their kids—but a lot of times, the day gets so hectic it just doesn’t happen.
+Parents have so many responsibilities, it’s easy to get in a rut and forget to have any fun.

-But little moments of bonding are important for emotional well-being (theirs and ours), plus when my boys get my focused attention, even for just a few minutes, they’re always better behaved!
+But little moments of bonding are important for emotional well-being (theirs and yours), plus when kids get your focused attention, even for just a few minutes, they’re more likely to behave!

-Here are eleven 2-minute ways to connect that my boys and I love:
+Here are eleven 2-minute ways to connect that you and your kids will love:

 Let your little one draw a scribble on a piece of paper—the more swirls and loops the better.
 Your challenge: To turn the scribble into a picture of something that’s (at least *sort of*) recognizable, by coloring parts in or drawing details like eyes or wheels.